DannyDainton/newman-reporter-htmlextra/README.md

 ---

+## Contributing To The Project

+This is an open soruce project and PRs for improvements and bug fixes are ALWAYS welcome!!

+The easiest way to contribute is to locally pull down the repository code, make your awesome changes and submit a PR - I've listed a few steps here to hopefully make this a simple process:

+1. Clone the `newman-reporter-htmlextra` repository
+2. Create a New Branch
+3. Run `npm i`
+4. Run `npm run local-dev` to globally link the project with Newman
+5. Make your changes to the reporter
+6. Run `npx newman run collection_file.json -r htmlextra` to create a new report and see your changes in the output
+7. Submit a PR for review

+---
 ## Project Contributors

 I would be lying if I said that I've created this reporter all on my own, I need to say a massive **_Thank You!_** to the following folks for helping make `htmlextra` even better: